phatblat/UnitTestingWithQuick/presentation.md

 - _One expectation per example._

 ^
-"one expectation" is my advice, but I feel very strongly about this
+- "one expectation" is my advice, but I feel very strongly about this.
+- If more than one expectation, each should probably include custom description.

 ---